 - 1. Bearing in mind the admissions procedure for the degree programme and the Research Master's track within the meaning of Article 2.1.1, the Admissions Board will assess the knowledge and skills of the candidate.
-The Admissions Board will assess the written documentation and determine whether the prospective student can be admitted directly to the programme and the Research Master's track. - 2.
-If, on the basis of the submitted documentation, the Board is of the opinion that the student does not qualify for admission, the student will be notified accordingly before 30 April.
-Rejections will in all cases be substantiated in writing. - 3.
+The Admissions Board will assess the written documentation and determine whether the prospective student can be admitted directly to the programme and the Research Master's track .
+In the event of doubt, the student will be invited to an admissions interview.
+The interview will be based on the submitted written documentation and may comprise an approx. 15-minute presentation on an academic subject related to the chosen programme. - 2.
+If, on the basis of the submitted documentation, the Board is of the opinion that the student does not qualify for admission and that there is therefore no need for an interview, the student will be notified accordingly before 15 June.
+This is a provisional decision only.
+Prospective students may still request an interview, provided they do so within 15 working days.
+If prospective students do not avail themselves of this option, the provisional decision will become definitive.
+In the case of prospective students who are granted an interview, a formal decision will not be made until after the interview has taken place.
+Rejections will in all cases be substantiated in writing.
+Students who have been interviewed will be notified by 15 July whether or not they have been accepted. - 3.
 Students who have completed a B.A. should have a thesis grade of an 8 (or equivalent) or higher (if applicable), plus a strong academic record overall.
 Students who have not yet obtained their Bachelor's degree at the time of the selection procedure but who would normally do so before the Research Master's degree programme begins may be granted provisional admission.
 Actual admission is based on two conditions: they a) obtain their Bachelor's degree before the beginning of the semester in which they intend to start the ReMa program and b) receive a mark for the BA thesis with the required level to follow the Research Master. - 4.
-Students who already have a relevant university Master's degree may also apply for admission to the degree programme and the Research Master's track.
+Students who already have a relevant university Master's degree may also apply for admission to the degree programme and the Research Master's track .
 The procedure as set out above will also apply to them.
-If they are admitted, the Board of Examiners will decide whether they can be granted exemptions on the basis of that Master's degree (up to a maximum of 60 ECTS credit points). - 5.
-Students who have doctorate degree (PhD), as well as students with a relevant Master's degree (up to a maximum of 120 ECTS credit points) may be granted exceptions.
+If they are admitted, the Board of Examiners will decide whether they can be granted exemptions on the basis of that Master's degree (up to a maximum of 60 ECTS credit points).

-Article 2.6 -Application and selection schedule
+Article 2.6 - Application and selection schedule